CNC Machined Plastic Parts in Tijuana, Mexico — Baja Supplies

 «Nylon» is not a specification — PA6, PA66, PA6-GF30, PA12, and nylon cast rod all have different properties and costs.
 Specify the exact grade your design requires, or describe the functional requirements (temperature, chemical exposure, load) and let our team confirm the right grade.
 Wrong material selection is the most common cause of plastic part failure in service.

-Uneven wall thickness in machined plastics causes residual stress and warping — especially in Nylon and Polycarbonate, which are more prone to stress relief distortion.
-Aim for uniform wall thickness throughout the part, and avoid abrupt transitions between thick and thin sections.
+Uneven wall thickness causes residual stress and warping — especially in Nylon and Polycarbonate.
+Aim for uniform wall thickness throughout the part and avoid abrupt transitions between thick and thin sections.
 If thin walls are unavoidable, machine them last after bulk material removal.

 If your plastic part mates with a metal component across a significant temperature range, account for differential expansion.
-As a rule of thumb, add 0.001–0.002″ per inch of dimension per 10°C of temperature range on top of your normal functional clearance.
+Add 0.001–0.002″ per inch of dimension per 10°C of temperature range on top of your normal functional clearance.
 This prevents binding at high temperature without excessive slop at ambient.
-Ask our engineering team to review thermal fit calculations for precision assemblies.

 Our network regularly machines Delrin (POM-C), PEEK (standard and GF30), Nylon PA6 and PA66, UHMW-PE, Polycarbonate, PTFE, and Acetal.
 Most standard engineering plastic grades are stocked locally or available within 24–48 hours.
 Specialty grades (PEEK CF30, Torlon, Ultem) are available on request with slightly longer material lead times.